Nuclear Engineering

 NUC ENG 5257 Introduction to Nuclear Thermal Hydraulics (LEC 3.0)

 An introductory course in the application of thermal-hydraulic principles to energy systems, with emphasis on nuclear energy issues.
 Will include the development of constitutive models and applications to power systems, fluid mechanics, and heat transfer problems (including multiphase flows).
-Prerequisite: Graduate standing.
+Prerequisite: Preceded or accompanied by NUC ENG 3223, or MECH ENG 3525, or equivalent, or Graduate standing.

 NUC ENG 5281 Introduction to Probabilistic Risk Assessment (LEC 3.0)